CameronHonis/CameronHonis/README.md

 Hi, I'm Cameron!
-I'm a software engineer that is sufficient in full stack web development.
+Professionally, I am a full-stack generalist with most of my experience in web technologies.

 I enjoy exploring topics in computational sciences, machine learning, and game theory.